 Focke-Wulf Fw 190A-5

-Dave glassed the all wood surfaces with Z-Poxy and painted the model with WarbirdColors acrylic, water-based paint.
-All vinyl markings are from FASTSIGNS, Inc.
+He glassed the all-wood surfaces with Z-Poxy and painted the model with WarbirdColors acrylic water-based paint.
+All vinyl markings are from FASTSIGNS Inc.

 Lambda 4 Electric Ducted Fan

-He prefers designing and building over kit or ARF models.
-His latest design is the Lambda 4 EDF.
-This is a 38-inch wingspan jet with two booms and an inverted V (Lambda) tail, which weighs 3.5 pounds.
-It has rudder-vators, ailerons, and a steerable nose wheel with bicycle landing gear and outriggers.
-It is powered by an E-flite Delta-V 480 fan and Castle Creations ESC with a 2200 mAh battery.
+Paul, a retired aerospace engineer and member of the El Dorado RC Flyers, prefers designing and building to kit or ARF models.
+His latest design is the Lambda 4 EDF: a 38-inch wingspan jet with two booms and an inverted-V (Lambda) tail.
+The model weighs 3.5 pounds and features rudder-vators, ailerons, and a steerable nose wheel with bicycle-style landing gear and outriggers.
+It is powered by an E-flite Delta-V 480 fan and a Castle Creations ESC, using a 2200 mAh battery.

 Stuka